 For that, prepare a list of the places you really want to visit and try finding the hotel near to the area.
 This will help you save time and money.
 We chose to get accommodation in the picturesque Zizkov district both the times we were in Prague.

 The district is 20-25 minutes walk away from the Old Town.
 It was indeed a great idea to stay in Zizkov due its proximity to the Old Town and a laidback vibe.
+There are many Prague accommodation options for those who wish to stay in the Old Town itself.

 The popular ‘City of a Hundred Spires’ never stops to surprise you with the magical revelations here and there.
 Make a list beforehand and try to visit as many places as you can.
 We suggest you to start from the most popular one, which is the Old Town Square & move on too the area surrounding.